Skip to content

 The psychology of the quiet bleed

-A house that doesn't burn down never makes you resent your insurance premium.
-But a hedge that costs money while the market rips higher?
-That feels different.
+A house that doesn't burn down rarely makes you resent the insurance premium.
+A hedge that costs money while the market rips higher feels different.
 You see the P&L every day.
 You calculate what you "would have had" without it.
-You start wondering if you're the sucker at the table.
+You start wondering if you are the only one paying for discipline.

 That wondering is the quiet tax.
 The emotional cost of paying for something that hasn't fired yet.